ivarcontessotto/node-red-contrib-iota-mam/README.md

 Drag MAM function node into a flow and wire it accordingly

-## CONFIG - At first use a Node-red sample file !!!
+## CONFIG - At first use the Node-red sample file included !!!

-Find included in root directory a flow sample file called flows_Air.json It provides you with an initial value config for ROOT (mamFetch) and a devnet IOTA node.
+Find included in the root directory a flow sample file called flows_Air.json It provides you with an initial config for ROOT (mamFetch) and a devnet IOTA node.

+Also you can switch to the newly added node-red dashboard to publish/fetch data and see a live visualization.

 If you have any issues regarding this module, please test with this file and give a clear issue description.
 Thank you!